torkvato/CombatStats-MM67-mod/README.md

 ### In-game combat history
-Besides output to the file, damage done and received can be viewed in MM9-style combat history (default key -[H] ) In-game combat log have less field due to lack of space, but currently shows the mod level for reference
+Besides output to the file, damage done and received can be viewed in MM9-style combat history (default key -[H] )

 ![image](https://github.com/user-attachments/assets/9d772466-850e-4028-a236-58e3fd3a6d5c)